 The investigation meeting questions you ask can make or break your procedure.
 Making sure that you don’t ask leading questions or put words in the employee’s mouth can be challenging, but these practices can taint the investigation from the very beginning.
-With that in mind, here are 10 key workplace investigation questions that can help start the process on the right foot when interviewing the employee who made the complaint:
+With that in mind, here are 10 key examples of workplace investigation questions that can help start the process on the right foot when interviewing the employee who made the complaint:

 - Who committed the alleged behavior?